gsfranca/Distance-Sensor-with-LCD/README.md

 # :car: Distance Sensor with LCD
 Group work to create a wall distance sensor for a car
 <br><br>
-## :computer: Acess this project on Tinkercad website
+## :computer: Access this project on the Tinkercad website.
 https://www.tinkercad.com/things/6BwnN59bCeH-sensor-de-distancia-com-lcd
 <br><br>
 ## :family: Made By